 - The Greetings from America stamps were the first pane of fifty individually designed stamps issued in ten years.
 The artist was inspired by "large letter" postcards used to advertise cities, states, or tourist attractions.
 The postcards depicted local scenes inside big letters that spelled out the name of the place or attractions during the 1930s and 1940s.
 The bright colors and creative designs of these stamps hint at the romance of travel and discovery, conveying nostalgia for all aspects of popular American culture.
 Text on the back of each stamp lists the state's bird, flower, tree, and capital, as well as the date the state entered the Union.
-The stamps were reissued on October 25, 2002.
+The stamps were reissued, this time with a denomination of 37 cents, on October 25, 2002.

 - Postal Bulletin (March 7, 2002).

 - serpentine die cut 10 3/4

 - Copyright United States Postal Service.
 All rights reserved.

 - Object number

 - Postage Stamps

 - Height x Width: 1 15/16 × 1 1/4 in.
 (4.92 × 3.18 cm)

 - National Postal Museum Collection

 - Scott Catalogue USA 3715